Panda88CO/udi-TeslaEV/POLYGLOT_CONFIG.md

 It can be obtained e.g. using Auth for Tesla iPhone app https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613 or Tesla Tokens https://play.google.com/store/apps/details?id=net.leveugle.teslatokens

 Once the token is accepted the node server will try to keep the token refreshed.
-Note, the token is stored in a file as part of the node server

 Once installed a status node for each EV registered in the user account is created with sub-nodes for each EV addressing charging and climate control.